oracle-livelabs/oci/managing-credentials-using-oci-vault/introduction/introduction.md

 In this workshop, you will learn how to:

-- **Lab 1:**
+#### Lab 1

 - Understand the challenges associated with storing credentials in OCI buckets for automation purposes.
 - Recognize the potential risks and security implications of mishandling credentials within an OCI setup.
 - Experience the consequences of unauthorized access resulting from the misuse of credentials.

-- **Lab 2:**
+#### Lab 2

 - Comprehend the risks associated with publicly accessible buckets in OCI.
 - Explore the perspective of an attacker gaining unauthorized access to a public bucket.
 - Analyze the potential exploits and risks involved when managing credentials in publicly accessible storage.

-- **Lab 3:**
+#### Lab 3

 - Learn the importance of secure credential management in OCI.
 - Utilize OCI Vault to securely store and manage credentials.
 - Understand the proper workflow of accessing credentials from OCI Vault and applying them to interact with REST APIs.

 ### Prerequisites